Debojyoti91/RL_Radical_Optimization/README.md

-# rl-cdft (research codebase)

-Research utilities for reinforcement learning on Conceptual DFT (CDFT) descriptors and motif enrichment analysis for radical datasets.
+# **Reinforcement Learning Framework for Radical Optimization**

+This repository provides a complete implementation of a reinforcement learning (RL) framework for ranking and optimizing radical candidates.
+The pipeline is designed to train lightweight neural agents that guide radical selection under descriptor constraints.

+The repository includes both modular **Python codes** and interactive **Jupyter notebooks** for reproducibility, benchmarking, and downstream analysis.

+---

+## **Repository Structure**

 This repo is structured as a **script-first research codebase** (Option A):
 - reusable code under `src/rlcdft/`
 - runnable entry points under `scripts/`
+- **notebook/** → Contains Jupyter notebooks for interactive experimentation and visualization.

+Additional folder:

+- **data/** → Input CSV files (training, validation, benchmark).
+- - **Radicals/** → Contains all the radical chemical structures.

+---
 ## Install

 Create an environment and install dependencies: